Our Company

 Berenice Garcia Tellez

-Founder & President
+Co-Founder & President

 Berenice is a dynamic sustainability professional committed to advancing economic development and sustainability initiatives in minority communities.
 Her passion for driving positive change is evident in the equity initiatives she has successfully organized and implemented to benefit frontline community members, particularly Latinos.
 With years of experience working with various organizations in Boulder County, Berenice has significantly impacted the community.
 For example, during the COVID-19 pandemic, Berenice provided crucial support to hundreds of Latino businesses through her work with the Latino Chamber.
 She helped these businesses stay afloat during difficult times, ensuring their survival and continued growth.
 Berenice also played a critical role in launching Longmont's first equitable and sustainable business program.
 This initiative certified 93 businesses as sustainable, 42 Latino-owned, showcasing Berenice's dedication to promoting economic and social justice.
-In addition, she developed and leads a program to support Equity Priority buildings meet the Energize Denver Buildings Performance Ordinance.
+In addition, she leads a compliance assistance program to support Equity Priority buildings in meeting the Energize Denver Buildings Performance Ordinance.

 Berenice is an authentic leader and natural problem-solver, born and raised in Mexico.
 She holds a master's in environmental engineering from the King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.
 She has lived in several countries, including Turkey, Italy, and Norway, where she researched climate change.
 Berenice's love for travel and cultural immersion adds depth and richness to her work, making her a powerful force for positive change.